 and fire festivals with a different color for each of the eight relevant days.
 Also as in the past, in our quest to

 inspire an interest in astrotheology, mythology and archaeoastronomy, we have provided fascinating information

 about the astronomical alignments and astrotheological meanings of various archaeological sites, ancient

 artifacts and myths from around the world.

-This year's calendar features the Milky Way, the celestial landmark that is
+This year's calendar features the Milky Way, the celestial landmark that is the subject of

-as entering her mouth, travel along her body and exiting between her legs.
+entering her mouth, travel along her body and exiting between her legs.

 In the calendar, we also provide a dramatic view of our galaxy from Chile, along with depictions